sarvesh4396/pygitflow/README.md

 ## ⚡ Acknowledgments

-`pygitflow` was created out of a need for simplifying repetitive Git tasks and improving efficiency in workflows.
+`pygitmate` was created out of a need for simplifying repetitive Git tasks and improving efficiency in workflows.
 Inspired by the challenges faced during development, this tool is a handy companion for developers who work extensively with Git.